aws-samples/cfn101-workshop/content/basics/templates/intrinsic-functions/index.md

    ![tags-png](/static/basics/templates/intrinsic-functions/tags.png)

 ### Challenge
-Crete another tag named `InstanceType` and use intrinsic function **Fn::Sub** to return type of the instance.
+Create another tag named `InstanceType` and use intrinsic function **Fn::Sub** to return type of the instance.

 The syntax for the short form is `!Sub`